-6. This Draft eliminates a presumption that exclusion of loss for personal injury in consumer cases is unconscionable.
+5. This Draft eliminates a presumption that exclusion of loss for personal injury in consumer cases is unconscionable.
 As discussed in notes to another section, case law holds that in cases involving information products, reliance on inaccurate information does not cause liability even in the case of personal injury to the relying party except in unusual aces or cases of software incorporated into more general products.
 As this indicates, sales law concepts of product liability for personal injury are not generally present in reference to and other information.
 Because it is not widely present, an assumption that limitation of such loss is wrongful is not appropriate.

-7. Subsection (c) deals with a topic that has produced inconsistent results in modern litigation.
+6. Subsection (e) deals with a topic that has produced inconsistent results in modern litigation.
 It concerns whether a failure of a limited remedy causes a failure of a limit or exclusion of consequential damages.
-The Draft adopts a contract choice option. -30- that is reasonable in the light of the then anticipated loss caused by the breach.
-If a liquidated damages term is unenforceable, the aggrieved party has remedies as provided in this article or in the contract.
+The Draft adopts a contract choice option.